About Huntly Room to Run

 There are lots of places to watch the action, but please bear in mind any road closures that may affect your travel.
 Check out the map to pick your best advantage point.

 Please ensure you are properly hydrated and come prepared for the extremes of weather.

 Our Scottish climate can be unpredictable It may be very warm and sunny, requiring sun cream or conversely very cold and wet requiring warm and dry clothing.

 If the race needs to be cancelled on the day for any reason, the Race Director's decision will be announced on this website and on the Huntly Sports Hub Facebook by 8 am on Race Day.

-Brand new this year and boy is it a tough one.
-We've been planning this one for over a year and we think we've got it just right for those that want a real challenge.
+After a successful trial in 2019, it's back and boy is it a tough one.
+Based upon the feedback from those that took part in the inaugural race, we think we've got it just right for those that want a real challenge.